captain-kark/module_resources/README.md

 #### Type hints for module resources

-Using this tool is going to make mypy unhappy.
+Using this tool is going to make pylint unhappy.

 ```py
 from module_resources.examples.json import logging_config